stephpy/timeline-bundle/Resources/doc/filter.markdown

     highco_timeline:
         filters:
-            - highco.timeline.filter.dupplicate_key
+            - highco.timeline.filter.duplicate_key
             * your id service *
             - highco.timeline.filter.data_hydrator

 The order on filters on config.yml is important, filters will be executed on this order.

-## Filter "Dupplicate Key"
+## Filter "Duplicate Key"

 Imagine this use case:

     \Entity\User | 1 | friend | \Entity\User | 2
     \Entity\User | 2 | friend | \Entity\User | 1

 You may not want to show on your page these two identicals actions.
-By this way, you have **dupplicateKey** field.
+By this way, you have **duplicateKey** field.

-When you'll create these two TimelineActions, define a same DupplicateKey .
+When you'll create these two TimelineActions, define a same DuplicateKey .

-After filtering with DupplicateKey filter, this will delete one of the two actions (the biggest dupplicatePriority field, if you not define it, it will delete second entry).
+After filtering with DuplicateKey filter, this will delete one of the two actions (the biggest duplicatePriority field, if you not define it, it will delete second entry).
-It'll set to TRUE the **isDupplicated** field on timeline_action.
+It'll set to TRUE the **isDuplicated** field on timeline_action.

 ## Filter "Data hydrator"